Naledi Pandor: Minister of International Relations and Cooperation (2019–2024)

+Pandor lost her seat in Parliament at the 2024 general election, having been ranked 86th on the ANC's national parliamentary list and the ANC only winning 73 national list seats.

 Personal life

 Pandor is married to Sharif Joseph Pandor, whom she met while studying in Botswana, and they have four children together.

+Her daughter, Aisha Pandor, is a prominent tech entrepreneur and investor, becoming CEO of California-based AI health platform Pandora Health.

 She converted to Islam after she met her husband.
 Her in-laws gave her the Islamic name of Nadia.
 On her religious conversion, Pandor said: "My parents said God is God.
 As long as you worship Him we will support you and the Islamic principles are universal.
 Certainly, Islam demands much more of you in terms of observance."